Microphone control in Power Apps

 Mic – Numeric ID of the microphone on a device that has more than one microphone.

-OnStop – How the app responds when the user stops recording with a microphone control.
+OnStop – Actions to perform when the user stops recording with a microphone control.

 AccessibleLabel – Label for screen readers.
 Should describe the purpose of the microphone.